thely/artofweb-21/_includes/schedule.md

 ## Required resources

-You will need to install one option each from the first four, and make an account in the last one.
+You will need to install something from each category, and make an account in the last one.
 Where it applies, the options 💙in hearts💙 are what I'll be teaching with, so if you want your experience to be one-to-one with mine, pick the recommended options.

 All of these resources are free.